Find Affordable College Courses

 $9,445 Average Tuition & Fees

-Jackson State University came in at #15 in this year’s edition of the Best Value Communication & Journalism Schools in the Southeast Region ranking.
-Located in the medium-sized city of Jackson, Jackson State is a public college with a moderately-sized student population.
+Jackson State University ranked #15 on this year’s Best Value Communication & Journalism Schools in the Southeast Region list.
+Located in the midsize city of Jackson, Jackson State is a public college with a moderately-sized student population.

 Jackson State undergraduate students pay an average of $9,445 in tuition and fees each year.
 On average, communication and journalism graduates from Jackson State take out $32,482 in student loans while working on their degree.